zaladeokin/Blog_Api/README.md

 - **success**: The value is set to **false** when an error occurred, otherwise **true**.
 - **message** contains information about the error.
-- *Note* On successful request, additional properties may be added depending on the endpoint been called.
+- *Note*: On successful request, additional properties may be added depending on the endpoint been called.

 ## Dependencies